FAQ for Outgoers

 As well as participating in an ERASMUS-Study Programme, you can also do an Erasmus internship.
 Detailed information on this go here .

 For all Wiso partner universities, you apply centrally to the International Relations Office in December.
-A maximum of two application portfolios may be submitted, addressed to one programme coordinator/Chair respectively.
+A maximum of 5 ERASMUS target universities can be selected.

 what is always important:

-Contact the programme coordinator directly with any questions you have.
+The grade is the primal selection criterium.
 However, the following applies: You must be able to prove your language skills are adequate, and you should not have exceeded the standard number of semesters for your degree course.

 Normally this is not possible, unfortunately.However, if it is a question of related subjects in faculties in Erlangen (e.g. Humanities Fac.
 Tech.Fac), it could well make sense to submit an “external application”.
-You should check this personally with the programme coordinator.
+You should check this personally with the programme coordinator in Erlangen.

 In some cases, students can be awarded the Erasmus status of label – student.
 Label-students are students study abroad within the ERASMUS-programme, but who however do not receive an ERASMUS financial grant.
 These students must fulfil all ERASMUS requirements (in contrast to 9.4.) and can benefit from all the advantages of the programme (e.g. exemption from tuition fees in the host country).
 In concrete terms, this means e.g. that a student can, after having spent one Erasmus sponsored semester at a host university, have an extension of an additional semester in which he/she will not be supported financially(because there are no Erasmus grants available) but will still be exempt from tuition fees.